Dreams of coming home: the moment when your life makes a circle and comes again to the beginning

 Astrological note: A dream of a home’s memory often comes during harmonious transits of Saturn through your 4th house, during its conjunction with the Moon, and in periods when Jupiter touches your 4th house.
 Capricorns, Cancers, and Sagittarians recognize this dream with particular accuracy.
 If Saturn is now touching your Moon — the Inner Sage connects you with places of memory, and the dream conveys this through a home that quietly recognizes you, in spite of all the time that has passed.

 Coming home in a dream is a warm, multi-layered symbol of your inner story.
-Through it the psyche shows how you close circles, accept changes, handle loneliness, and keep the memory of places and people who mattered to you.
+Through it the psyche shows how you close circles, accept changes, handle loneliness, and keep the memory of the places and people who mattered to you.